-Omaha’s Henry Doorly Zoo and Aquarium, opens a new window, and Omaha and Council Bluffs, opens a new window public libraries have a partnership to offer free zoo tickets to library patrons.
+Omaha’s Henry Doorly Zoo and Aquarium, opens a new window and Omaha Public Library developed a partnership to offer free zoo tickets to library patrons.

 “We’re thrilled to offer access to Omaha’s Henry Doorly Zoo and Aquarium to OPL cardholders,” said OPL Executive Director Laura Marlane.
 “These tickets provide local families with an opportunity to enjoy one of Omaha’s most beloved attractions.”